 Position requires: The person to have a great attitude toward serving guests at all times, a good work ethic, to be an enthusiastic member of our team, and the ability to “go with the flow” as necessary.
 Position covers a wide variety of tasks, and time management skills are essential.
 You are there to help take care of and serve paying customers, and to help support and care for the saddle horses, and to be a team member along with the camp cook and the owners in conducting safe, friendly, and enjoyable adventures for everyone involved.
-More specifically, if you know how to cook, that’s a big plus though certainly not a main requirement, and being well-organized, neat, and clean are imperative.
+Being well-organized, neat, and clean are imperative.
 If you play an instrument that is conducive to a campfire atmosphere, we encourage your participation.

-Assistant Wrangler: During the ride week, you will accompany one of the owners/trail boss on the daily rides, as needed, to support the trail boss in helping manage horses, and helping guests as necessary in the field.
+Assistant Wrangler: During the ride week, you will accompany one of the owners/head guide on the daily rides, as needed, supporting the management of horses, and helping guests as necessary in the field.
 Other duties include feeding horses morning and evening, pumping water to the corral, general clean up around the corral, washing & cleaning tack as necessary, helping get the ride out in the morning, and getting the ride in at the end of the afternoon, and other duties as requested.
 Company will provide all tack/saddle/riding gear for the horses you will be riding.
 You will be required to attend the orientation provided by the owners, and will follow all management guidelines as spelled out in the Employee Manual for this position.

 Setup includes: Electric fence corrals, tack trailer, round pen, gas-powered water pump.
 We do have a dress code, and it is important that each person maintains their own personal physical and mental condition by taking advantage of down-time to rest, relax and recharge.
 Having good endurance & living a fit and healthy lifestyle will serve the person we hire very well in this job.